JasonEtco/jasonet.co/posts/remix-first-impressions.md

 }
 ```

 Remix is smart enough to re-render _this whole component_, including re-calling the `loader` in the same file, after the `<Form />` is submitted.
 So in this very simple example, "adding a post" will _also_ update the UI to show an updated number of posts - without having to fully refresh the page.
-What's impressive is that its all being done server-side, but re-rendered on the client transparently and without any work from me.
+What's impressive is that it's all being done server-side, but re-rendered on the client transparently and without any work from me.

 I think that **seeing the `<Form />` and the "endpoint" (AKA `action`) right next to each other** is a clear way to see the lifecycle of that endpoint.